ravisharma4438/reviews_analysis_system/README.md

 - The `ml.g6.48xlarge` instance type is resource-intensive.
 Be mindful of your runtime.
 - Ensure you **delete the endpoint and model** after running the notebook.
 The cleanup steps are provided in the notebook and must be executed to avoid incurring extra costs.
-- Double-check that the kernel is stopped when you're done.
+- Also **delete the kernel** is when you're done.
+See commented instructions at bottom of notebook.
+This must also be executed to avoid extra costs.

 ---